Liberty Classic

 The Liberty Classic was an annual women's bicycle race held from 1994 to 2012, simultaneously with the Philadelphia International Championship.
-The 57.6 mile race consisted of four laps of a 14.4 mile circuit through Philadelphia with 5 climbs up the famous Manayunk Wall.
+The 57.6 mile race consisted of four laps of a 14.4 mile circuit through Philadelphia with five climbs up the famous Manayunk Wall.

 It was part of the UCI Women's Road World Cup until 2001.
 From 2002, it was an Elite Women's Category 1 event under UCI race classifications.

+History

 The Liberty Classic was the final leg of the inaugural 2006 Commerce Bank Triple Crown of Cycling for women.
-The Triple Crown was a one-week, 3-race circuit, with the three races taking place in the Eastern Pennsylvania cities of Allentown, Reading and Philadelphia, Pennsylvania.
-The opening race was the Lehigh Valley Classic, followed two days later by Reading Classic, with the Liberty Classic finale in Philadelphia three days after the Reading race.
+The Triple Crown was a one-week, three-race circuit, with the three races taking place in the Eastern Pennsylvania cities of Allentown, Reading and Philadelphia.
+The opening race was the Lehigh Valley Classic, followed two days later by the Reading Classic, with the Liberty Classic finale in Philadelphia three days after the Reading race.

-In January 2013 the race's organisers announced that the 2013 International Championship and Liberty Classic had been cancelled, with local media reporting a breakdown in the relationship between the organisers and the city authorities.
-However, in May of that year a group of local politicians and promoters announced the revival of the men's and women's races as The Philadelphia Cycling Classic, under the direction of Robin Morton.
+In January 2013, the race's organizers announced that the 2013 International Championship and Liberty Classic had been canceled, with local media reporting a breakdown in the relationship between the organizers and the city authorities; however, in May 2013 a group of local politicians and promoters announced the revival of the men's and women's races as The Philadelphia Cycling Classic, under the direction of Robin Morton.